Designing AeT’s First Student and Educator Dashboards

 2. Unify the system across web + native

-Shared card layouts, spacing, and navigation ensured consistent behavior.
+Shared layouts, spacing, and navigation patterns ensured consistent behavior across platforms

 3. Reduce cognitive load